networknt/light-doc/content/getting-started/environment.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Currently, majority of the components in light platform is based on Java 8.
+Currently, the majority of the components in the light platform is based on Java 8.
 Before starting your first project, we need to install the following software packages on your system.

 * JDK 8
 * Maven